Young men & women from 7th grade to High School graduation who live in the Bitterroot Valley, regardless of which School District they attend.

 No, however we are similar in goals and instructional methods.
 This is a great program for those interested in the military or just gaining valuable life skills.

 Yes.
-Participants will wear a program specific camouflage uniform similar to the US Military as well as maintain a professional appearance
+Participants will maintain a professional appearance

 Please reach us at 406 360 0633 or email us admin@bvmp.us if you cannot find an answer to your questions.

 NO. There is no military commitment after high school.
 This is a voluntary program.
 This is not a “last chance” or “scared straight” alternative to juvenile corrections.
+This program is for youth who want to attend.

 Yes.
 Although we are not a recruiting program, this will familiarize participants with many aspects of the Armed Forces which may help enlistees promote faster.